SundayReds/SkyMM-NX/README.md

 * COMPLETED - Add an in-app function to rename all `.bsa` and `.esp` files in the `Data/` folder to short names like `a.esp`, then automatically generating aliases for all renamed mods that did not previously have an alias, based on their original filename
     - eg 1. `Mod1` will be become `A (Mod1)` in-app, and its associated `.esp` file will be renamed from `Mod1.esp` to `A.esp` (along with its other files)
     - eg 2. `Mod2 (Aho Project)` will become `B (Aho Project)` in-app (no change to alias since it already has one), and its associated `.esp` file will be renamed from `Mod2.esp` to `B.esp` (along with its other files)
-* Same as above, but just for one mod instead of all the mods. ie. find a shortened name that does not conflict, then rename the modfiles and shorten all relevant suffixes.
+* COMPLETED - Same as above, but just for one mod instead of all the mods. ie. find a shortened name that does not conflict, then rename the modfiles and shorten all relevant suffixes.
-* Fix/Tweak `.ini` writing.
+* COMPLETED - Fix/Tweak `.ini` writing.
 According to the author of Skyrim-NX-Toolkit, textures and voices `.bsa` files are supposed to go under `sResourceArchiveList2=` in `Skyrim.ini` instead of `sArchiveToLoadInMemoryList=`.
 The current app just adds them all under the latter, but for some reason still works perfectly fine.
 Even so, by distributing the `.bsa` files as per the Skyrim-NX-Toolkit method, we can reduce more bloat from the `sArchiveToLoadInMemoryList=`, which should prevent us from hitting the 1024 limit earlier.

 ### Building